InformaticsMatters/squonk-docs/docs/cells/RDKit Open3D Align/index.md

 ---|---
 Query mol index|The index of the structure in the queryMol dataset.
 Default is the first.
 O3DAlign score threshold|Alignment score threshold determining which structures are output.
 If not specified then all are output.
+Use Crippen (logP) contributions|Include lipophilicity contributions in the alignment as well as shape.
-Number of conformers|Number of conformers to generate (leave empty if input already contains 3D structures)|
+Number of conformers|Number of conformers to generate (leave empty if input already contains 3D structures).

 ## ADDITIONAL INFO
 Open3DAlign can be used to perform a rigid alignment of 3D structures.
 Details can be found [here](http://open3dalign.sourceforge.net/).
 It has been incorporated into RDKit, which is how it is used by this cell.